Duality and modular symmetry in the quantum Hall effect from Lifshitz holography: Introduction

 \section{Introduction}

 The quantum Hall effect (QHE) is a fascinating phenomenon involving a strongly interacting system that exhibits an extensive hierarchy of quantum phase transitions.
-As a strongly interacting quantum system it is a candidate for testing the ideas of the AdS/CFT correspondence in a (3+1)-dimensional bulk space-time with a (2+1)-dimensional boundary and there has already been a substantial body of work exploring this possibility \cite{Hartnoll+Kovtun}-\cite{Alejo+Nastase}.
+As a strongly interacting quantum system it is a candidate for testing the ideas of the AdS/CFT correspondence \cite{Maldecana} in the context of a (3+1)-dimensional bulk space-time with a (2+1)-dimensional boundary and there has already been a substantial body of work exploring this possibility \cite{Hartnoll+Kovtun}-\cite{Alejo+Nastase}.
 Although the original AdS/CFT conjecture was for large $N$ supersymmetric theories with 4-dimensional boundary it has been applied to non-supersymmetric theories in condensed matter (for a review see \cite{HLS}).
-The QHE is not relativistic nor are the different quantum phases of the system described by conformal field theories (CFT's), but the phase transition between the Hall plateaux are second order and non-relative systems have been considered in the more general framework of geometries with Lifshitz scaling \cite{GKPT} in the AdS/CMT (Condensed Matter Theory) approach.
+The QHE is not relativistic nor are the different quantum phases of the system described by conformal field theories (CFT's), but the phase transition between the Hall plateaux are second order and non-relative systems have been considered in the more general framework of geometries with Lifshitz scaling \cite{GKPT} in the AdS/CMT (Condensed Matter Theory) approach (for a review of Lifshitz holography see \cite{Lifshitz-Holography}).

 It was observed in \cite{Shapere+Wilczek}-\cite{Lutken+Ross2} that the QHE has an emergent infra-red modular symmetry relating the different QHE phases and this should be incorporated into any attempt to model the QHE in the AdS/CMT picture.\footnote{The same symmetry was found independently at almost the same time in \cite{KLZ}, though these authors expressed the transformations for the Ohmic and the Hall conductivities separately, complex conductivities were not used.} Some steps have already been taken in this direction \cite{1917,GIKPTW,Fujita:2012fp, Bak+Rey} and these ideas will be explored further here.
 In this work gradient flow for the $\beta$-functions for the conductivity will be considered within the AdS/CMT framework.
 Gradient flow in the QHE compatible with modular symmetry was proposed in \cite{Burgess+Lutken1,Burgess+Lutken2} with potentials that were quasi-holomorphic in the complex conductivity $\sigma=\sigma^{x y}+i \sigma^{x x}$.
 An anti-holomorphic potential using modular forms was suggested in \cite{L+R:anti-holomorphic1}-\cite{Lutken3} and holomorphic potentials were considered in \cite{Crossover}.
 For a review of the status of modular symmetry in the QHE see \cite{OLL}.